Sustainability: Michael A. Evans Center for Health Sciences at Marian University

 • Regional Priority Credits: 3 out of 4 possible points

 The urban location of Marian University obviously was key to achieving so many site credits.
 The regional credits achieved were also site related.
 The building utilizes a water-cooled VRF (variable-refrigerant-flow) mechanical system which contributes greatly to its Energy and Atmosphere score achieving 26% more efficient than ASHRAE 90.1 – 2007 threshold.
-For a Health Care facility this is a very respectable score, since these type of facilities tend to use much more energy to accommodate all of their systems and patient comfort.
+For a Health Care facility this is a very respectable score, since these types of facilities tend to use much more energy to accommodate all of their systems and patient comfort.

 The innovation credits achieved for the project were for exemplary performances for use of recycled content (30%), maximum open space, and regional materials (30%).